-After you have entered all your sites and the corresponding populations on the Rurality Worksheet calculate your estimated score by taking the average of the scores you designated as end users or hub/end-users.
+After all the sites and corresponding populations have been entered on the Rurality Worksheet, calculate the estimated score by taking the average of the scores for sites designated as end-users or hub/end-users.
 Do not include pure hubs in the calculation.
-Exception: Non-fixed End-User applications only use hub sites in the calculation and Hybrid Projects use hub sites for the non-fixed portion of the service area.
+Exception: Non-fixed end-user applications only use hub sites in the calculation and Hybrid Projects use hub sites for the non-fixed portion of the service area.